haeslerlab/haesler-lab-website/content/authors/jasper/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
 # Choose one of the following:
-# "Principal Investigators",
-# "Postdoctoral researchers",
+# Principal Investigators
-# "Doctoral students",
+# Senior staff
-# "Students & Interns",
-# "Administration",
+# Doctoral students
-# "Alumni"
+# Alumni
 user_groups:
 - Doctoral students